techidaily/site-win11-tips/source/_posts/eradicating-error-x7007043c-in-windows-media-creator.md

 ## 1\.
 Run the Media Creation Tool as an Administrator

  You can fix permission issues by executing the Media Creation Tool with administrator privileges.
 By default, the tool does not require administrator rights to run.
-But you can[manually run Windows apps as an administrator](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) to see if that resolves the error.
+But you can [manually run Windows apps as an administrator](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) to see if that resolves the error.

 To run Media Creation Tool as administrator: